Cyclades sailing holidays

 With the exception of Naxos the islands have no perennial rivers, and as a result of the prevailing sharp sea-winds (the Meltemi in summer) are lacking in trees.
 The sheer cliffs and rugged sea-scapes are truly sublime – as defined by Edmund Burke – and awe-inspiring.

-Characteristic features of the landscape are the cubed whitewashed Cycladic houses and the thatch-roofed windmills, very romantic, ideal for honeymoons and for history-themed sailing holidays.
+Characteristic features of the landscape are the cubed whitewashed Cycladic houses and the thatch-roofed windmills, very romantic, ideal for honeymoons and for history-focussed sailing holidays.

 July and especially August and possibly early September means Meltemi season: storm days more likely.